gritzko/replicated.cc/specs/frames/index.md

 ## Reduced frame

 Reduced frames are how state is stored internally in SwarmDB.
-They contain state: object creation and all the opeartions that follow it, sorted in linear order.
+They contain state: object creation and all the operations that follow it, sorted in linear order.

 Syntax:

 - Reduced frame consists of one or more chunks.
 - Each chunk has a header (object creation op ending with `!`).
 - Header is followed by zero or more operations on the same object (ending with `,`).
-- Reduced frame still ends with `.`.
+- Reduced frame also ends with `.`.

 Here are two chunks in a single frame: